ASP Annual Meeting

 Three amazing events

-Attend a full-day family astronomy festival, Universe 2015, held at Chabot Space and Science Center in Oakland, CA. The cost of admission is the regular entry fee for the Center, $18 for adults, $15 for seniors and students.
+Attend a full-day family astronomy festival, Universe 2015, held at Chabot Space and Science Center in Oakland, CA. The cost of admission is the regular entry fee for the Center: $18 for adults, $15 for seniors and students, and $14 for youth ages 3-12.
+Children under 3 are admitted free.
+Tickets may be purchased ahead of time or at the door the day of the event.

 - Public lectures by noted astronomers in Chabot’s MegaDome Theater: Mark Showalter on Pluto, Natalie Batalha on exoplanets, David Morrison on asteroid impacts, and Gibor Basri on what defines a planet these days, moderated by Andrew Fraknoi.